*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Or you can also use this flaky all butter pie crust recipe for savory treats!
 I use this pie crust for my Breakfast Quiche with Leeks, Bacon, and Asparagus and in my Heirloom Tomato Galette with Herbs.

 And don’t forget — for those pie dough scraps be sure to whip up a batch of my Pie Crust Cookie Twists!

 - Cube cold butter into ½-inch cubes and place in freezer for 15 minutes to chill.

 - Measure your flour (with a kitchen scale, if you have one) and add to bowl of food processor or stand mixer fitted with paddle attachment.
 You can also just add it to a large bowl if mixing with a pastry blender.

 - Add your cubed butter straight from the freezer, and pulse, or mix on the lowest setting, or cut with pastry blender until butter is incorporated into flour in small, pea-sized lumps.

 - Add in your cold water, and mix to incorporate.
 Then add vodka as needed to allow dough to come together.

 - Turn dough out onto a floured surface and, with floured hands, form into a flat disc and wrap in plastic wrap.

 - Chill in the refrigerator for at least 1-2 hours, or overnight.

 - To transfer to pie pan, wrap pie crust gently around floured rolling pin, hold rolling pin above the edge of the pie pan, and gently unroll.
-Press crust lightly into pan.
+Press crust lightly into pan and crimp sides.